KevinFocke/noisy_stocks_data_orchestrator/README.md

 # Reflection

 * Towards the deadline the code took a steep drop in quality.
 The tech debt needs to be cleaned up.
+* Prefect Orion is interesting for observability into programs & running them on a schedule.
+However, it is still clearly in beta.
+During development I had disk storage issues, timeouts, & cryptic errors.
+The Prefect team is aware of these issues and are friendly in helping to solve them on the Slack channel.
+Several workarounds included inlining code & removing files from the Prefect tmp-dir.
+When it's out of beta, it'
 * It is challenging to decide on the _right_ size of a microservice.

 # Troubleshoot